dpmcgarry/marine-sensorhub-mqtt/README.md

 * Unit tests
 * ~~Change Handlers to Async~~
 * Add InfluxDB
+* Check to see if InfluxClient can be shared across threads
 * ~~Add MQTT Repost~~
 * Look at trimming down number of items
 * ~~Handle Unit Conversions~~